A Brief History of Papermaking as Represented on Postage Stamps

 here to outline in detail the modern papermaking process.
 Briefly, however, Norway’s paper industry was honored with a

-Fig. 10: Norway Scott #B69a-d) in October 1968, which neatly summarizes production in
+set of four semi-postal stamps (Fig. 10: Norway Scott #B69a-d) in October 1968, which neatly summarizes production in

 a modern paper mill.
 Going clockwise from the upper-left, the stamps depict (a) a set of wood-aging containers, (b) the